phoboxhq/home2/_pages/about.md

 [![alt phobox image lightbox](/assets/images/phobox_lightbox.png)](/assets/images/phobox_lightbox.png)

+## What is the use case for phobox?
+* You want to keep your existing image directories
+* You don't want to pay for a tool
+* You want organize your photos in a mobile device too
+* You want a simple process to bring your photos from your camera to your storage
+* You want to keep your pictures locally and not in the cloud
+* You want to search for taken images in a simple and fast way

+## What is phobox not for?
+* If you already organize your photos in lightroom or another paid tool you will not need another one.
+* If you want to do image editing (better use Gimp, Photoshop, Snapseed, Luminar or Lightroom)
+* If you want to organize scanned photos or almost very old pictures (no exif data)

 ## Background
-Phobox is born as a private project to be a lean solution to get a fast and easy access to my personal pictures at home on different devices.
-It should be a lightweight extention to an existing picture storage and can be used as simple picture organizer, too.
+I build phobox to solve a problem which I have with all existing tools.
+I want to keep my photos on my network storage to access them in my local wifi with my tablet in the couch.
+Moreover it should be possible to browse the files on computer in the file explorer.

+All existing solutions doesn't fit my requirements or being expensive.
+So I begun to build a solution to myself and Phobox was born.
 After a couple of years of development and personal usage I decided to make this project public.
 Phobox solves the origin problems in my daily photo workflow.
 I think out there are persons with the same problems, too.
 Maybe you?!

 <div style="text-align:center;">
     <img src="/assets/images/nick_avatar.jpg" style="